by Chris Wayan, 2006

 On Earth, this sea is defined only by geology; the islands fencing it off from the greater Pacific to the East are mere specks to a surface mariner.
 But deep mapping reveals it's a small but independent tectonic plate, bounded by tall mountain ranges and deep trenches; it's just hidden by some of the deepest seas on Earth.

 But this isn't Earth; it's Siphonia.
-Here, the savagely rugged landscape is exposed.
-This Philippine Sea is nearly split into two long, brackish lakes or seas, the smaller East and wider West Philippine Seas, linked by a wide strait in the north; they're at the same level, both 500 meters above the Pacific.
+All is bared.
+A bizarre landscape!
+This Philippine Sea is nearly split into two long, brackish lakes or seas, the smaller East and wider West Philippine Seas, linked by lakes and wide rivers/narrow straits in the north; they're at the same level, about 500 meters above the Pacific.
 Like Lakes Huron and Michigan, they're one body of water.
-But they drain through separate rivers, down to the Pacific!
+But they drain through two separate rivers, down to the Pacific!
 There's no other situation like this on Siphonia, though Earth has a parallel: the Guyana region in South America.
-One can sail up the Amazon, along winding inland rivers, and reach the Orinoco River, riding it back to the sea.
-If we were being strict, the Guyana highlands form a separate continent, and quite a large one!
-Similarly, on Siphonia the long dividing strip, the Parece Vela highlands, is really an island, but one with shores at different levels!
-Such situations only arise where there's a lot of rain...
+One can sail up the Amazon, north along winding inland rivers to a branch of the Orinoco, and float down it back to the sea.
+In a sense, the Guyana highlands form a separate continent, though a small one!
+More separate than Europe is from Asia...

 The civilization of the Philippine Basin will not be human.
 Some smaller treetop creature would be ideal, whether an arboreal mammal (lemurs, orangutans?) or avian (giant parrots or ravens, buoyed up by the dense air).